christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 SOC-Ubuntu
 ```

+The controlled reconnaissance provided the initial network activity for the Phase 6 investigation.

 ---

 ## 📸 Evidence — Nmap Reconnaissance

 ![Nmap Reconnaissance](../images/phase6-nmap-reconnaissance.png)

-This evidence documents the controlled reconnaissance generated from SOC-Kali against SOC-Ubuntu.
+The reconnaissance originated from SOC-Kali and targeted the Ubuntu system located in the DMZ.

 **Result:** ✅ Controlled reconnaissance successfully generated.